 Jun 8, 2015

-In collaboration with artists ranging from Plácido Domingo to Sting, opera singer Camille Zamora has garnered acclaim for her “dramatic and nuanced” (The New York Times) interpretations of repertoire ranging from Mozart to tango.
+“A singer blessed with intense communicative ability who blazes with passion” (Opera Magazine, UK), Camille Zamora balances a vibrant career of opera, recital, and concert performances.
+In collaboration with artists ranging from Plácido Domingo to Sting, Camille has garnered acclaim for her “dramatic and nuanced” (The New York Times) interpretations of repertoire ranging from Mozart to tango.
 She is known for her “dignity and glowing sound” (The New York Times) in “luminous, transcendently lyrical” performances (Opera News) that “combine gentility and emotional fire” (The Houston Chronicle).

 Is this your profile?
-You can have updates and corrections made to it when needed by using the Let's Chat function built into this website.
+You can have updates and corrections made to it when needed by using the Member's Chat function built into this website.
 Simply let us know what you'd like changed.